Skip to main content

 DN4 8QN

-If as a member of staff you receive a complaint about the trust’s handling of an information request or a complaint in relation to the trust’s FOI publication scheme, this should be forwarded immediately to the trust’s DPO or head of information governance.
+If as an employee you receive a complaint about the trust’s handling of an information request or a complaint in relation to the trust’s FOI publication scheme, this should be forwarded immediately to the trust’s DPO or head of information governance.

 The head of information governance will review, or appoint a senior manager to review, the complaint.
 The trust manager undertaking the review must: